-Joshua Fearnsides was the son of William and Hannah (nee Green), born in 1840.
+Joshua Fearnsides was the son of William and Hannah (nee Ward), born in 1840.
 The 1871 census shows William and Hannah living at 171 Bank Top, Soothill.
 They have 4 children, Annie M. 34, Alfred 33, Joshua 31 and Jane 26.
 William is a butcher and farmer of 33 acres.
 Alfred is also a butcher and Joshua is a grocer.

 Joshua married Maria Green in the 4th quarter of 1878 in Wakefield.
 The 1881 census shows them living at Addingford Hill.
 They have a son, William George age 1 (born 10th November 1879) and a domestic servant, Betsy Croft 18.
 Their second son, Edwin Greaves Fearnsides was born 17th June 1883 and baptised at Horbury Wesleyan Methodist Chapel.